ARUP-NGS/BMFtools/MANUAL.md

     > -o:    Temporary file basename.
 Defaults to a random string variation on the input filename.
     > -t:    Reads with a homopolymer of threshold <parameter> length or greater are marked as QC fail.
 Default: 10.
     > -m:    Skip first <parameter> bases at the beginning of each read for use in barcode due to their high error rates.
-    > -p:    Number of threads to use for dmp step.
+    > -p:    Number of threads to use for collapse step.
     > -f:    Sets final fastq prefix.
 Final filenames will be <parameter>.R[12].fq if uncompressed, <parameter>.R[12].fq.gz if compressed.
 Ignored if -= is set.
     > -r:    Path to text file with rescaled quality scores.
-Used for rescaling quality scores during dmp.
+Used for rescaling quality scores during collapse.
 Only used if provided.
     > -z:    Flag to write gzip-compressed output.
     > -T:    Write temporary fastq files with gzip compression level <parameter>.
 Defaults to transparent gzip files (zlib >= 1.2.5) or uncompressed (zlib < 1.2.5).
     > -g:    Gzip compression parameter when writing gzip-compressed output.
 Default: 1.